pergolafabio/Hikvision-Addons/hikvision-doorbell/docs/DEVELOPMENT.md

 - (optional) A fresh [virtualenv](https://docs.python.org/3/library/venv.html) for this project

 ## Instructions
-After having cloned the repository, run the following commands from the `hikvision-sdk` directory.
+After having cloned the repository, run the following commands from the `hikvision-doorbell` directory.

 - Install the required packages
 ```bash